Chena River SRA Trail Maps

 makes it feasible for day hikes and extended journeys alike," says Craig

-McKinnon, a Canadian who finds the views "rival those of any other park."
+McKinnon, a Canadian who finds that the views "rival those of any other park."

 Among the most popular jaunts is a hike along the Angel Rocks Trail.
 Hiking this trail can take a couple of hours or can become a leisurely day trip.
 "You can get beautiful views of the valley in a very short hike.
 It's great for families," explains Brooks Ludwig, Northern Area Superintendent for Alaska State Parks.
 The Angel Rocks Trail begins at a pleasant riverside picnic area at milepost 48.9 Chena Hot Springs Road.
 The 3.5 mile round trip leads hikers through dense evergreen forests up to the sheer rock faces of the Angel Rocks.
 The trail extends 8.3 miles to include a route along ridgelines that creates a second trailhead at Chena Hot Springs Resort, just past mile 56 on Chena Hot Springs Road.